Genocide of Serbs in the Independent State of Croatia: Massacres

 A large number of massacres were committed by the NDH armed forces, Croatian Home Guard (Domobrani) and Ustaše Militia.

 The Ustaše Militia was organised in 1941 into five (later 15) 700-man battalions, two railway security battalions and the elite Black Legion and Poglavnik Bodyguard Battalion (later Brigade).
 They were predominantly recruited among the uneducated population and working class.

 Besides ethnic Croats, the militia also contained Muslims where they accounted for an estimated 30% of the membership.

 Violence against Serbs began in April 1941 and was initially limited in scope, primarily targeting Serb intelligentsia.
 By July however, the violence became "indiscriminate, widespread and systematic".
 Massacres of Serbs were focused in mixed areas with large Serb populations for necessity and efficiency.

 In the summer of 1941, Ustaše militias and death squads burnt villages and killed thousands of civilian Serbs in the country-side in sadistic ways with various weapons and tools.
 Men, women, children were hacked to death, thrown alive into pits and down ravines, or set on fire in churches.
-Hardly ever were firearms used, more commonly, knived axes and such were utilized.
+Firearms were rarely used; instead, knives, axes, and similar weapons were more common.
 Serb victims were dismembered, their ears and tongues cut off and eyes gouged out.
 Some Serb villages near Srebrenica and Ozren were wholly massacred while children were found impaled by stakes in villages between Vlasenica and Kladanj.
 The Ustaše cruelty and sadism shocked even Nazi commanders.
 A Gestapo report to Reichsführer SS Heinrich Himmler, dated 17 February 1942, stated:

 Increased activity of the bands [of rebels] is chiefly due to atrocities carried out by Ustaše units in Croatia against the Orthodox population.
 The Ustaše committed their deeds in a bestial manner not only against males of conscript age, but especially against helpless old people, women and children.
 The number of the Orthodox that the Croats have massacred and sadistically tortured to death is about three hundred thousand.

 The Ustaše's preference for cold weapons in carrying out their deeds was partly a result of the shortage of ammunition and firearms in the early course of the war, but also demonstrated the importance the regime placed on the cult of violence and personal slaughter, in particular through the usage of the knife.

 Charles King emphasized that concentration camps are losing their central place in Holocaust and genocide research because a large proportion of victims perished in mass executions, ravines and pits.
 He explained that the actions of the German allies, including the Croatian one, and the town- and village-level elimination of minorities also played a significant role.